How to Improve Your Spoken English: 7 Tips

 Practice.

-So, don’t beat yourself down if nobody speaks English in your family.
+So don’t put yourself down if nobody speaks English in your family.
 You can be the first.

 Practice.
 A lot.

-You Can Improve Your Spoken English, And Remember: Life Doesn’t End At a Language
+You Can Improve Your Spoken English.
+But Remember: Life Doesn’t End At a Language

-One of my friends runs an institute in rural Delhi.
+A friend of mine runs an institute in rural Delhi.

-She described how, despite her best efforts, she wasn’t able to improve her speaking of English fluently.
+Her confidence was so low that her voice was trembling while she spoke to me.
+She described how, despite her best efforts, she wasn’t able to improve her spoken English.

-I listened to her.
-And then, did something radical: I told her to remember a Sutra: To hell with English!
+I listened to her, and then, told her a Sutra: To hell with English!

-If you aren’t getting the knack for it, then screw it.
-I mean, why should you lose sleep over a language that’s not even yours?
+Seriously.
+If you aren’t getting the knack for English, then screw it.
+Why should you lose sleep over a language that’s not even yours?

-Remember: feeling good in your skin is way more important than improving your English.
+Remember: feeling good in your skin is way more important than learning a language.

 error: Content is protected!